-Bcbsnc Credit Union is headquartered in Durham and is the 65th largest credit union in the state of North Carolina.
-It is also the 4,040th largest credit union in the nation.
-It was established in 1970 and as of December of 2013, it had grown to 6 employees and 2,960 members.
-Bcbsnc Credit Union has a B+ health rating.
+Bcbsnc Credit Union is headquartered in Durham and is the 64th largest credit union in the state of North Carolina.
+It is also the 3,948th largest credit union in the nation.
+It was established in 1970 and as of March of 2014, it had grown to 6 employees and 2,929 members.
+Bcbsnc Credit Union has a B health rating.

 All active, retired and former employees of Blue Cross Blue Shield of North Carolina, CAHABA Benefits Administrators, Palmetto Government Benefits Administrators. - See Details